14 Reasons We're Obsessed with Picnicking

 The Perfect Picnic Food

-Some foods are just made for summer picnics—like a delicious chicken salad sandwich.
-This simple dish is easy to transport to a picnic; fill your basket with rolls or sliced bread and a large, chilled bowl of chicken salad.
-Don't forget the silverware so picnic-goers can help themselves to a sandwich!
+Some foods are just made for summer picnics—like a delicious sandwich.
+This spicy hero is filled with sliced meat, cheese, and sliced pepperoncini.
+This simple dish is easy to transport to a picnic; fill your basket with premade sandwiches wrapped in parchment paper.
+Don't forget the potato chips and sparkling water so picnic-goers can dig into a full lunch!

 The Picnic Baskets

-Why buy a fancy-schmancy picnic basket when you can build one of your own?
-Lovely Indeed shows us how to transform a plain wicker basket into the perfect picnic accessory.
-All you need is colorful elastic, glue, and a bit of Parisian inspiration; the French are picnic pros, after all.
+Why buy a fancy picnic basket when you can build one of your own?
+Transform a plain wicker basket with handles into the perfect picnic accessory.
+All you need is a quick coat of white spray paint.
+Fill the basket with everything you need for the ultimate outing.

 The Cheese Boards

 The coolest thing since sliced bread?
 A selection of cheeses for topping it, of course!
 Fill up on favorites like Brie, cheddar, and Gruyère.
 If you really want to get jazzy, add some meat and fruit to your tray.
 No-mess finger foods like bread, cheese and fruit are perfect for picnics.
 Pack small containers of cheeses, fruits and bread or crackers, and toss them in the picnic basket with the board.
 When you arrive at your picnic location, all you have to do is unpack!